 While it’s ordinary to spend more on utilities when you’re trying to cool your home in the summer, your bill shouldn’t be significantly higher than it was in the same month last year.

 Your kitchen is freezing, but you start sweating as soon as you enter the living room.
-Why can’t your HVAC system cultivate a even temperature throughout your entire home?
+Why can’t your HVAC system maintain a even temperature throughout your entire home?

 “A system that’s too large for the home can do short cycling.
 The temperature gets satisfied in the house too quickly, and it causes the system to turn off,” said Jon Carman, vice president of sales at Service Experts.
 “The humidity will remain, though, and it will feel stickier and warmer in parts of your home.
 A new air conditioning system with today’s technology would help you not have those swings of hot and cold.”